devuri/wp-option/README.md

 ### Customizing Option Retrieval

-The `WP_OptionBridge` class is designed with flexibility in mind, allowing developers to inject a custom function for retrieving option values.
+The `WPOptionBridge` class is designed with flexibility in mind, allowing developers to inject a custom function for retrieving option values.
 This is particularly useful for unit testing, where you might want to isolate the class from the WordPress database, or for integrating with a custom caching layer or option storage mechanism.

 #### Using a Custom Callable